The flavour of clementine and cranberry together makes this oatmeal breakfast dish a treat for your tastebuds.

 The Amla Green in the ingredient list below tastes fantastic when you simply stir it into a cup of hot water to sip as your morning tea; however, in this recipe we’re going to add it to our oats for a major antioxidant boost.

-If you don’t have Amla Green on hand, you can still make this recipe, but you can order some for next time here.
+If you don’t have Amla Green on hand, you can still make this awesome lunch or dinner recipe, but you can order some for next time here.

 What’s so great about antioxidants?